 On the bright side, if you are raising under SEIS/EIS then the legislation surrounding these schemes prevents investors from making use of some of the most ‘founder unfriendly terms’ (more on those below).

-To help avoiding things turning toxic, we’ve created a Q&A on the most commonly asked questions about term sheets.
+To help avoid things turning toxic, we’ve created a Q&A on the most commonly asked questions about term sheets.
 I hope that this article helps address the imbalance by empowering founders with the knowledge they need to understand what an exploitative term sheet looks like and what is ‘market standard’.

 Hat tip to Martin Barnes for the devil picture.
 Also, Andrew Scott and Michael Jackson for inspiring this article with their posts.